 Once you all set the above steps, you can start to sync Google Primary account on your iOS Device.
 It is pretty easy as usual, in iOS Settings > Mail, Contacts, Calendars > Tap on Add account to add Google account and Calendar on your iOS device.

-Google Calendar and other services are built for Android and setup is pretty straight forward.
+Google Calendar and other services are built for Android and the setup is pretty straightforward.
 Your family members can add Shared Calendar on their Android devices by adding secondary Google account and turn on the calendar in Android Settings.